-to memory HERIOT

-0 From Bryant and O'Hallaron, Ch 1 WATT

-Hans-Wolfgang Loidl (Heriot-Watt Univ) F28HS Hardware-Software Interface Lec 1: Intro to Sys Prg 15/38
+^o From Bryant and O'Hallaron, Ch 1 Hans-Wolfgang Loidl (Heriot-Watt Univ) F28HS Hardware-Software Interface Lec 1: Intro to Sys Prg 15/38 then, initiates to load the executable file from disk to memory.

 1. Reading the hello program from the keyboard